LeanneCochrane1701QCA/Assessement3/index.md

 ![Image](https://github.com/LeanneCochrane1701QCA/LeanneCochrane1701QCAAssessement3/blob/master/Showcase%20Image%204%20from%20top.jpg)
-The image above shows 'A Surprise House' from the top, showing the contact points for music and light activation.
+The image above shows 'A Surprise House in a Box' from the top, showing the contact points for music and light activation.

-This video shows how the lift inside works (https://vimeo.com/421278043)
+This video shows how the lift inside the box works.
+(https://vimeo.com/421278043)